codeybear/weatherwise/README.md

 This folder contains the static files.
 This is just the location map, user guide and the front end JavaScript code.

+How to setup the project:
+/documents/Website Setup.docx

+User Guide:
+/documents/UserGuide.docx

 Skills required
 ===============